-In an earlier blog I discussed the misconceptions of Maranda warnings and talked about the different levels of police interaction/control.
+In an earlier blog I discussed the misconceptions of Miranda warnings and talked about the different levels of police detention.
 In this article I will discuss these levels in more detail and your rights as a citizen during each level.

 In Pennsylvania there are three main levels of interactions with police.
 They are the

 - “mere encounter”

 - “custodial detention”

 These levels are extremely important when dealing with search and seizure issues with the 4th amendment of the US Constitution and PA’s Constitution.
 These levels offer different rights during each level of interaction and limits on police.

 Let’s start with the least intrusive and work our way up.